asleepinglion/ouro/README.md

 - **Public Methods** A simple array on the controller lets you configure specific methods to bypass authentication and remain open to the public.

 - **Database Independent** SuperJS allows you to integrate with any database backend by providing a simple interface for hooking into the request engine.
-Currently two ORMs have been implemented: [thinky ORM](https://github.com/asleepinglion/superjs-think) for thinky (a rethinkDB ORM) and Sail.JS' [Waterline ORM](https://github.com/asleepinglion/superjs-waterline) which allows for multiple connections can be configured for a variety of databases (MySQL, Mongo, etc). for hooking into the request engine.
 Currently two ORMs have been implemented:
-[thinky ORM](https://github.com/asleepinglion/superjs-rethink) for rethinkDB and Sail.JS'
-[Waterline ORM](https://github.com/asleepinglion/superjs-waterline) which allows for multiple connections can be configured for a variety of databases (MySQL, Mongo, etc).
+[thinky ORM](https://github.com/asleepinglion/superjs-think) for thinky (a rethinkDB ORM) and Sail.JS' [Waterline ORM](https://github.com/asleepinglion/superjs-waterline) which allows for multiple connections can be configured for a variety of databases (MySQL, Mongo, etc).